Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Changed
 	1. Add the edit setting uploading setting to Manual page -- finished
+	# Fixed
+	1. Fix the bug that uxLogin may warn when no unedit button -- finished
 ---
 	## 2023.09.05		version 0.2.9 -- Manual-build